Jyazo/Jyazo/README.md

 ## Hi there 👋
+➡ I joined BeCode and just started learning Coding ⏳This is a new chapter for me to become a junior developer

 <!--
 **Jyazo/Jyazo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.